Chapter 41. Installing and configuring kdump

 Procedure

-2. To enable crash dump file compression, execute:
+2. Enter the following command to enable crash dump file compression:

 core_collector makedumpfile -l --message-level 1 -d 31